 I Am Not Easily Replaced

-Teaching, and leading, is a combination of skill and art.
+Teaching, and leading as a school principal, is a combination of skill and art.
 Doing it to the highest level requires experience, relationships, and an ability to ignore the noise.

 These aren’t jobs where employees can be easily plugged into gaps.
 In fact, due to labor shortages in our area we can’t find one day substitutes, let alone fill all our openings with the high-quality educators our students deserve.

 The economic incentives don’t recognize this.
 Our income streams are fixed, and often shrinking.
 We are vulnerable to furlough and reduction in force.
 Bonus structures aren’t a thing in public compensation.

 We choose to do it anyway.
 And, we are good.
 TFI is an amazing elementary teacher.
 I’m a great administrator.
 We are not easily replaced.
 That means, when we choose to walk, we know our students and communities are going to get lesser service – at least in the short term.
 This is true of many experienced educators.